constantinadrian/Caterpillar_Montessori_MS_1/README.md

             permalink: /404.html
             ---
             ```
-    - On Iphone 5S (IOS 10.2.1) the hover efect on the cards on "Why Choose Us" section does not work and the user can't see the text that it's hidden when interact on the card.
+    - On Iphone 5S (IOS 10.2.1) the hover effect on the cards on "Why Choose Us" section does not work and the user can't see the text that it's hidden when interact on the card.

         - After multiple search I found that the hover effect does not work across all mobile devices, only the latest, as this efect was only for desktops.